Skip to main content

 Our primary color palette includes eight colors: our hero color, Warm Red; a secondary Spruce; a supporting Spring Green; and a mix of neutral and complementary colors.
 Each color was chosen with intention, reflecting our vibrant, modern brand.

-The greens in our palette represent the healthy ecosystems that we help create, with deeper shades grounding us in strength and stability, and brighter greens signaling freshness, optimism and forward momentum.
+The greens in our palette represent the healthy ecosystems that we create.
+Deeper greens suggest a strong, grounded foundation.
+The brighter green signals freshness, optimism, and forward momentum.

 General usage guidance